a0ngo/spark-raw-signing-lab/README.md

     pubkey =  fbks.get_public_key_info(algorithm=MPC_ECDSA_SECP256K1, derivation_path=derPath, compressed=False)
     ```

-5. Calculate your address based off your public key:
+4. Calculate your address based off your public key:

+    Since Zenith is an EVM based blockchain, deriving the address from the public key is done as shown below.
+For non-EVM, the address should be calculated according to the blockchain's specifications.

     Example:
     ```
     keccak = keccak.new(digest_bits=256)